VIPriors/vipriors-challenges-toolkit/object-detection/README.md

 We present the "Visual Inductive Priors for Data-Efficient Computer Vision" challenge.
 We offer four challenges, where models are to be trained from scratch, and we reduce the number of training samples to a fraction of the full set.
 The winners of each challenge are invited to present their winning method at the VIPriors workshop presentation at ECCV 2020.

 This challenge is the object detection challenge.
-We provide a subset of the MS COCO dataset to train on.
+We provide a subset of ~6k images from the MS COCO dataset to train on.
 We will evaluate all models submitted to the challenge on MS COCO validation data.

 ## Datasets